leonnmarcoo/leonnmarcoo/README.md

 <h1 align="center">Hi 👋, I'm Leon Marco</h1>
 <h3 align="center">I'm a Computer Science student specializing in Machine Learning, but my heart lies in frontend development and UI/UX design.
 I might only know Java and a bit of Python, but when it comes to designing, I'm a Figma expert!</h3>

-🔭 I’m currently working on Infinity Quest<br>🌱 I’m currently learning Web Development<br>💬 Ask me about UI/UX Design<br>📫 How to reach me: develaleonmarco@gmail.com<br>⚡ Fun fact: The reason I took the tech path is because of Tony Stark
+🔭 I’m currently working on Infinity Quest<br>🌱 I’m currently learning Web Development<br>💬 Ask me about UI/UX Design<br>⚡ Fun fact: The reason I took the tech path is because of Tony Stark

 ## 🌐 Socials:
 <p align="center">